We use the term 'person' for the person with CVI. This may be you, or someone you support and care for. It may be a child or adult.

 Autism, Autistic Spectrum & Aspergers Syndrome

 A wide range of difficulties come under the 'autistic spectrum' umbrella.
 Social communication is a key difficulty, with other challenges affecting behaviour and learning.
 CVI can cause behaviours very similar to those of autism.
-Some children can have CVI and autism, where the CVI does not fully explain all the autistic challenges.
-Other children with autism can show visual perception difficulties (see below) that are not currently thought of as being those of CVI.
+Some people can have CVI and autism, where the CVI does not fully explain all the autistic challenges.
+Other people with autism can show visual perception difficulties (see below) that are not currently thought of as being those of CVI.

 Aspergers Syndrome is a type of autism where the person has average or above average learning abilities, with some of the challenges of autism, particularly around social communication.
 Some countries no longer use the term Aspergers syndrome.
 As with autism, CVI can cause the challenges of Aspergers, be partly responsible, or not present at all.